ADLINK/mtk_1200_android/README.md

 This repo is dedicated to the ADLINK LEC-I1200-based modules.
-Here you can find the Yocto BSP recipes.
+Here you can find the Android BSP recipes.

 You can follow the same steps to build your own customized BSP based on your interests.